syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Colors.md

 ## Text color support in SfNumericTextBox

-To set the [`TextColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_TextColor) color in XAML as well as in C#:
+To set the [`TextColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_TextColor) color in XAML as well as in C#.

 {% tabs %}